looprock/rds_pg_anon/README.md

   --write-secret                Create a secret in AWS Secrets Manager.
 If PGANON_CREDS_SECRET is set, that will be used as the secret name, otherwise the secret name will be written to: 'infra/[value of PGANON_ENVIRONMENT]/rds/pg-anon/credentials'
   --help                        Show this message and exit.
 ```

+# Outputs

+By default, connection and resource information are written to a file: `./results_[PGANON_RDS_SOURCE_ID]_[PGANON_ENVIRONMENT].json`

+If you used '--write-secret' or '--secret-profile' (or used related environment variables), the same data will be written to the specified secret as well.

+The data is also written out to the logs.

 # Extensions